OctopusDeploy/blog/blog/2018-03/github-feed/index.md

 ![Good News](good_news.jpg)
 > We now support using GitHub as a feed source.

 This new feed type allows Octopus to deploy files directly from GitHub without needing any additional intermediate build steps.
-This means no more packaging your scripts just so that they can be used in Octopus and a better experience when storing parts of your deployment process in source control. **Tag, push, then deploy directly from Octopus**
+This means no more packaging your scripts just so that they can be used in Octopus and a better experience when storing parts of your deployment process in source control. **Tag, push, then deploy directly from Octopus, no build server necessary**

 ![NoBuild](nobuild.png)